Lesser Praire Chicken

 Shinnery Oak Prairie Ecosystem: 13,000 acres (via RiverBank Ecosystem Partnership)

-Through diligent efforts, Common Ground Capital (“CGC”) has worked with a limited and amazing group of landowners to secure acreage and now fully approved conservation banks in three out of four ecosystems across the range of the Lesser Prairie Chicken.
-CGC has also been involved and continues to work with WAFWA, the alternative Oil & Gas Industry HCP/HCEX plan, wind energy HCP and individual companies as potential purchasers of its conservation banking credits.
-As far as CGC knows, our conservation banks are the only approved mitigation option that has a high degree of certainty to withstand any potential legal challenges at this time.
+Through diligent efforts, Common Ground Capital (“CGC”) has worked with a limited and amazing group of private landowners to secure acreage and now fully approved conservation banks in three out of four ecosystems across the range of the Lesser Prairie Chicken.
+These conservation banks are designed to work with CGC/LPC Conservation’s approved Renewable & Transmission Industry permit solutions and individual companies as potential purchasers of its conservation banking credits.
+The conservation banks continue to be an option for mitigation solutions for legacy and future permit and voluntary conservation offset options.
+As far as CGC knows, our conservation banks are the only approved mitigation option by the USFWS that has a high degree of certainty to withstand any potential legal challenges at this time and can deliver substantive progress on the two primary conservation objectives for the bird: creation of large-scale “strongholds” and restoration of habitat.
+CGC’s existing conservation banks are fully compliant with the USFWS Guidelines for the Establishment, Management, and Operation of Permanent Lesser Prairie-Chicken Mitigation Lands (2014).